 This is the French term for an americano — a shot or two of espresso mixed with hot water.
 If you’re desperate for a cup of black coffee in France, this is as close as you’ll get!

 Noisette means “hazelnut” in French, but this coffee doesn’t have any added flavoring.
 The name comes from the light brown color of the drink, which is essentially a macchiato.
 That’s a shot of espresso with a small amount of steamed milk.
+This is a very popular French coffee drink.

 5. Café serré